AndyObtiva/super_module/README.md

 But do not fear, [SuperModule](https://rubygems.org/gems/super_module) comes to the rescue!
 By declaring your module as a SuperModule, it will simply behave as one would expect and automatically include class methods along with instance methods, without any further work needed.

-Used in my other project: [Glimmer](https://github.com/AndyObtiva/Glimmer) (Ruby Desktop GUI Library)
+Used in my other project: [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) (JRuby Desktop Development GUI Framework)

 Works in both [Ruby](https://www.ruby-lang.org) and [JRuby](https://www.jruby.org).